cds-snc/notification-documentation/src/en/send.md

 # Send a message

 You can use GC Notify to send emails and text messages.
-These might be in response to a user-generated event, like a receipt after they apply to your service or as a reminder, when a payment is due.
+These might be in response to a user-generated event, like a receipt after they apply to your service, or as a reminder when a payment is due.

 ## Getting ready